tanvirnish/skill-swap-store/README.md

 - **demo.@gmail.com**

 ## Description
 *SkillSwap Store is your go-to platform to learn, share, and exchange local skills.
 Join a community of passionate learners and skilled instructors.
-Explore new skills, trade your talents, and unlock your full potential with SkillSwap Store.*
+Explore new skills,teach your talent, trade your talents, and unlock your full potential with SkillSwap Store.*

 ## Design